DirectoryTree/Watchdog/README.md

 Watchdog notifies you of changes that affect security, such as:

+- Account expiry
+- Account logon
+- Account lockouts
+- Password expiry
 - Password changes
-- Account lockouts
-- Account expiry
+- Account enablement
-- Account enablement & disablement
+- Account disablement
-- Group and membership changes
+- Group membership changes
+- Object creation & modification
 - And more.

 ---